Source of funding

-The overall objective of the study undertaken for the EC's Directorate-General for Environment is to support the EC in an evaluation of the performance of the VOCs Stage I and Stage II Directives compared to initial expectations, assessing the effectiveness, efficiency, relevance, coherence and EU added value of the directives.
-In addition, the implementation status of both directives is being assessed across EU member states, focusing on the key provisions and requirements of the legislation.
+The overall objective of the study undertaken for the EC's Directorate-General for Environment was to support the EC in an evaluation of the performance of the VOCs Stage I and Stage II Directives compared to initial expectations, assessing the effectiveness, efficiency, relevance, coherence and EU added value of the directives.
+In addition, the implementation status of both directives was assessed across EU member states, focusing on the key provisions and requirements of the legislation.

-In the preparation of the study, work is being carried out in four principle areas:
+In the preparation of the study, work was carried out in four principle areas:

 - An evaluation of the VOC I Directive

 - An evaluation of the VOC II Directive